gazaskygeeks/Coding-Foundations-course/coursebook/Week 06/session-18/local-storage.md

 * You can set key: value pairs.
 * You can only store strings.
-* You can store arrays and objects, but you have to turn them into strings first, using a method called `JSON.stringify()` and `JSON.parse()`.
+* You can store arrays and objects, but you have to turn them into strings first, using a method called `JSON.stringify()` and `JSON.parse()` to convert them back.
 More on this later.

 #### 1. setItem(key, value)